kwpeters/publishtogit/README.md

 # Development

-## Doing a release
+## Creating a release

+1. Update the version in package.json according to semver rules.
+2. Update CHANGELOG.md to describe changes.
+3. Update README.md if necessary.
+4. Commit all work.
-1. Build the project.
+5. Build the project.
     ```
     gulp build
     ```

-2. Publish.
+6. Publish.
     ```
     ts-node src/publish-to-git.ts --tag latest .
     ```